pierrepo/-biopyassistant-sandbox/README.md

 # biopyassistant-sandbox

 This is a sandbox repository for the BiopyAssistant project.
-It contains external data files and scripts that are used for testing, alalysis and development purposes.
+It contains external data files and scripts that are used for testing, analysis and development purposes.

 ## Installation